motorcycle 101 guides

 7. Illinois Motorcycle Safety Features

-As periodic inspections of your motorcycle are not heavily enforced in Illinois, it is up to you to set aside time to examine the state of your vehicle.
+Though periodic vehicle and safety inspections are not mandatory in Illinois, you should strive to examine the state of your vehicle whenever possible.
 Looking over the machinery, you may be surprised to discover damage you may not have noticed before.
 Dents in the exhaust pipes, scuffs on the chassis, or punctures in the tires.
 As a motorcycle does not have redundant systems, any primary component that starts to fail will be detrimental to the vehicle’s overall functionality.
-Applying repairs or maintenance to your motorcycle while it is still parked will reduce the risk of accidents or mechanical failure while it is in motion.
+Patching up these components will save you a trip to the hospital and extend your vehicle’s longevity:

 • Horn